Narrative of the abduction phenomenon: Effect of geography and culture on abduction reports

 However, Bullard does not see evidence for influence on abduction claimants from science-fiction sources.
 In an essay, Bullard writes that "The small showing for monstrous types and the fact that they concentrate in less reliable cases should disappoint skeptics who look for the origin of abductions in the influence of Hollywood.
 Nothing like the profusion of imaginative screen aliens appears in the abduction literature."

+Similarly, folklorist Thomas E. Bullard asks: "If Hollywood is responsible for these images, where are the monsters?
+Where are the robots?"
+(Bryan, 50).

 There are, however, cultural differences in perception of these reported incidents.
 The frightening "terror abduction" experience is reported mainly in the USA, while in the rest of the world, the ET encounters are said to be largely benevolent – this apparent incongruity perhaps raising a question as to the phenomenon's origins.

 Although in North America, "aliens" of extraterrestrial origin are the most commonly blamed in these incidents, in Europe and other parts of the world, the beings involved are as often perceived to be demonic or spiritual in origin.
 Common elements in the descriptions of abductions and visitations vary by region and local culture, with only a very few elements being the same worldwide, such as an otherworldly sensation, reports of mind control, repressed memories being rediscovered, and sexual experiences.
 These elements, and many aspects of what witnesses describe, are very common in old stories of encounters with faeries, demons, and other magical creatures.